 -

 Cover and refrigerate until set, or overnight for a thick creamy pudding.
-Makes about 4 servings.
-I love my pudding with a big dollop of coconut whipped cream on top!
-Enjoy!
+Makes about 4-6 servings.
+I love my pudding with a big dollop of whipped cream on top!*

 Recipe Notes

 *You can use this canned coconut cream, or you can use the thick part of a chilled, separated can of coconut milk.
-For this particular recipe, I used the Thai Kitchen full fat canned coconut milk, just the cream part.
+For this particular recipe, I used the Thai Kitchen full fat canned coconut cream.
+365 brand coconut cream from Whole Foods is also perfect.

 Nutrition